-Two in custody after high-speed chase through the metro ends at Oklahoma City mall
+2 in custody after high-speed chase through the metro ends at Oklahoma City mall

 OKLAHOMA CITY - Two people are in custody following a high-speed chase throughout the metro area.

-Officials say it all started around 2:40 p.m. on Monday when an officer spotted a stolen vehicle near S. Bypass Terrace and S.W.
+Officials said it all started around 2:40 p.m. on Monday when an officer spotted a stolen vehicle near S. Bypass Terrace and S.W.
 59th St.

 The officer attempted to stop the vehicle, but the dark blue Dodge Charger sped away, leading police on a pursuit.